csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

    w = 15-l
    \end{gathered}

-Now we have a in terms of b.
-This can then be substituted in the area equation as follows:
+Now we have :math:`w` in terms of :math:`l`.
+This can then be substituted into the area equation as follows:

 .. math::

    \begin{gathered}
-   lw = Area\\
-   (15-b)b = Area\\
+   l \cdot w = A\\
+   (15-l)\cdot l = A\\
-   15b - b^2 = Area\\
+   15-l - l^2 = A\\
    \end{gathered}

-It’s quadratic!
-You may have seen it written as ax2  + bx + c = 0, the same as our equation if variables are rearranged.
+This equation is quadratic!
+You may have seen it written before as :math:`ax^22 + bx + c = 0`, the same as our equation above if the variables are rearranged.
 This equation can then be plotted, and the max will be at the peak of the parabola.

 .. figure:: images/Parabola.png
-      :width: 1000px
+      :width: 500px
-      :alt: parabola that shows the optimal values for the seocnd design variable and the area
+      :alt: parabola that shows the optimal values for the second design variable and the area
       :align: center

-      :captiontext:`INSERT CAPTION HERE`
+      :captiontext:`Plot of the Quadratic Equation for the Fenced Area Example`

-This is what we call a global maximum as discussed in previous sections.
+This value of the area is a global maximum, as discussed in previous sections, since there are no other values for the design variables that yield a larger objective function value.
 To visualize this relationship, try to achieve the same values using the applet below.

 .. ggb:: zngqcxeb